Bowhill, South Australia

 Bowhill is a locality in South Australia.
 A settlement is located inside a bend on the left (eastern/southern) bank of the Murray River between Mannum and Swan Reach.
 It is predominantly shacks built facing the river bank.
-The settlement is in the Mid Murray Council area, but most of the locality is located away from the river and within in the District Council of Karoonda East Murray, including the Lowan Conservation Park.
+The settlement is in the Mid Murray Council area, but most of the locality is located away from the river and within the District Council of Karoonda East Murray, including the Lowan Conservation Park.

 Bowhill is located in the local government area of District Council of Karoonda East Murray, the state electoral district of Hammond and the federal Division of Barker.

 The nearest crossings of the Murray River are the Mannum ferry 30 km downstream and the Purnong ferry 11 km by road upstream.

 There was a Bowhill East school opened in 1940 but now closed in the eastern part of what is now included in Bowhill.
 The dominant industries in the district are cereal grain and sheep farming.

-The 2016 Australian census which was conducted in August 2016 reports that Bowhill had a population of 138 people.